django-oscar/django-oscar/README.rst

 ===================================

 Oscar is an e-commerce framework for Django designed for building domain-driven sites.
 It is structured such that any part of the core functionality can be customised to suit the needs of your project.
-This allows it to handle a wide range of e-commerce requirements, from large-scale B2C sites to complex B2B sites rich in domain-specific business logic.
+This allows a wide range of e-commerce requirements to be handled, from large-scale B2C sites to complex B2B sites rich in domain-specific business logic.

 Further reading: